Radu45/Real-time-traffic-sign-detection-and-distance-estimation-/README.md

   2. Rectify the images such that all corresponding points lie on the same epipolar line, achieved with the calibration parameters
   3. Extract the center coordinates of the corresponding detections observed in both frames
   4. Compute disparity between the object centers
-  5. Estimate depth using triangulation geometry (depth = (f * b) / d), where f is the focal distance, b is the baseline and d is the disparity
+  5. Estimate depth using the triangulation geometry (depth = (f * b) / d), where f is the focal distance, b is the baseline and d is the disparity

   This approach enables real-time object detection, classification and depth estimation of the detected traffic signs in front of the excavator.